 The Reiki Council (formerly the RRWG)

-As part of the UK Reiki Federation's ongoing objective of promoting best practice and professional conduct, it has been involved with, and made a major contribution towards, the regulation of Reiki as a profession and the development of minimum standards of training.
+As part of our ongoing objective of promoting best practice and professional conduct, it has been involved with, and made a major contribution towards, the regulation of Reiki as a profession and the development of minimum standards of training.

 UKRF Representative on the Reiki Council – for all input/comments from UKRF members and general enquiries regarding Regulation.

-Click to contact Wendy Liles.
-Please indicate clearly the nature of your query/contribution.
+Please email [email protected] to contact our representative.
+(Please indicate clearly the nature of your query/contribution.)